AI red-teaming is a sociotechnical problem: on values, labor, and harms

 \keywords{AI safety, red team, sociotechnical systems, content moderation, labor, well-being}

-Generative AI technology like Large Language Models (LLMs) and image diffusion models have emerged so rapidly, from research projects inside a few tech companies and university computer science departments, to the engines behind the global deployment of generative AI to consumers.
-Whether accessed directly on the web or embedded in software, search, or social media, generative AI is everywhere.
+Large language models (LLMs) and image diffusion models have emerged so rapidly, from research projects into the engines behind the global deployment of generative AI, whether accessed directly on the web or embedded in software, search, or social media.
 When a technology jumps this quickly from experimental plaything to widely available consumer service, many other elements also settle in around it, often without much forethought: interfaces, policies, business models, labor arrangements, infrastructural assurances, complementary technologies, public claims, advertising campaigns, regulations.
 Many of these decisions, arrangements, and infrastructures may turn out to be just as consequential for users and the broader public as the core technology itself.
-But the boisterous promises and debates that surround the new technology can obscure these other essential elements, that make technologies always more than the sum of their engineered parts.
+But the boisterous promises and debates that surround the new technology can obscure these other essential elements, elements that make technologies always more than the sum of their engineered parts.

 Researchers studying the workings and implications of these technologies, across computer science, engineering, the social sciences, humanities, and law, must gear up just as quickly, to study not just the core technology, but the sociotechnical system taking shape around it~\cite{joyce_toward_2021}.
 And they need to study it together.
+In this essay, we call upon computer scientists and social scientists alike to pay closer, critical, and collaborative attention to one part of AI development, ``red-teaming.''\footnote{The spelling of the term is inconsistent across different texts and organizations (sometimes even within organizations): sometimes it is hyphenated or concatenated, other times not.
+In line with~\cite{friedler_ai_2023}, we hyphenate the term except when specifically referencing the teams themselves.}